pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 My laptop is the most important thing I have ever bought.
 It was the most interesting film we’d seen this year.
 You have the biggest desk in the whole office.
-India is the largest democracy in the world. playing games is the funniest way to pass the time at home.
+India is the largest Democracy in the world.
+Bangalore is Asia's fastest-growing city.
 My brother is the most annoying person in my family.
-He’s the best football player in the team.
+He’s the best football player in the Team.
 His strongest point is his ambition.
 ```